Getting There, Getting Parked, Getting Started

 Review the contents in your Confirmation Packet.
 Make sure you received two parking credentials (Parking card and Date of Entry card), your First Timer window placard, and name badges for those attending.
 If you received incorrect credentials or there is a problem with your badges, contact the Events Department at (800) 543-3622.

 Read the Confirmation Guide included in your confirmation packet.
 This booklet includes information that will make for a worry-free journey to the grounds and provide a general idea of what to expect when you arrive, where to place your coach credentials in the windshield, etc.

 Visit FMCA.com for information regarding the event.
-Beginning several months prior and leading up to the event, the site will be updated with stories about things to do in the Gillette area, as well as more event-specific information, such as off-site tours that will be available, the featured entertainment slated, event and seminar schedules, and a list of vendors.
+Beginning several months prior and leading up to the event, the site will be updated with stories about things to do in Perry, as well as more event-specific information, such as off-site tours that will be available, the featured entertainment slated, event and seminar schedules, and a list of vendors.

 You’ll have the opportunity to make lots of new friends at the event.
 But why not invite other RV-owning friends to register and join in the fun.
 By coming with others you know, you’ll be able to share the experience with friends with whom you are familiar and comfortable.

 Before heading to Perry or as you near the site, empty your gray and black holding tanks and fill your freshwater tank.
 A dump station and fresh water will be available on site, and septic and water service from a contracted company will be available for a fee if you need the service(s).
 But you’ll find it will be much easier once you arrive if you don’t have to worry about emptying and/or filling these tanks.

 Your parking credentials will indicate the type of parking you chose when you registered.
 Follow the directions included in the Confirmation Packet to get to your parking area.
 The Holding Area is where you can pick up Will Call credentials or wait for friends with whom you would like to park.